MicrosoftDocs/dynamics-365-intelligent-order-management/topics/simulations.md

 > [!NOTE]
 > The AI simulations feature is currently in development, with a planned private preview in 2023.
 If you are interested in previewing this feature, add your contact information to the [Dynamics 365 IOM Simulations interest form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7PfTHWf5-FKvJrqC3rlH_NUMENXVVdFWlNKWEtDR082NEFVVE5VRjVZTi4u).

 Businesses using order management systems often struggle with visibility into the automated fulfillment decisions of those systems, as well as having some predictability of outcomes over time.
-Additionally, A/B testing the outcomes of a fulfillment system, or attempting to run experiements to discover better strategies, have to be performed on real-life orders and customers, risking impact on customer sastisfaction, revenue, and costs.
+Additionally, A/B testing the outcomes of a fulfillment system, or attempting to run experiments to discover better strategies, have to be performed on real-life orders and customers, risking impact on customer satisfaction, revenue, and costs.

 The new simulations feature for Intelligent Order Management is a no-code, business user-friendly tool that allows you to run experiments on your data, not your customers.
 IOM Simulations uses your own data and repeatedly [samples that data](https://en.wikipedia.org/wiki/Monte_Carlo_method) over and over again based on parameters that you set for a given scenario, and provides estimated results from those scenarios to help you deploy new strategies with more confidence.
-Knowing the expected values of swapping out fulfillment centers or adjusting the allowable distance for deliveries, among other experiments, will help you make data-informed decisions that can dramatially improve your business results.
+Knowing the expected values of swapping out fulfillment centers or adjusting the allowable distance for deliveries, among other experiments, will help you make data-informed decisions that can dramatically improve your business results.

 > [!NOTE]
 > All screenshots in this article are from a preproduction version of the simulation feature, and may not demonstrate how the final product will appear.

 ## Access simulations

-You will be able access Simulations in the left menu of the IOM application, just like you would access any other features of IOM.
+You'll be able access Simulations in the left menu of the IOM application, just like you would access any other features of IOM.
 On the Simulations landing page will be a list of all previous simulations you have run.
 You can open any previous simulation to see settings and results.

 ![Sims landing page](media/sims_landing.png)